aFarkas/respimage/README.md

 * and many more: see [Authors.txt](Authors.txt)

 ##Contributing
-Fixes, PRs are always welcome, make sure to create a new branch from the **dev** (not the stable branch), validate against JShint and test in all browsers.
+Fixes, PRs and issues are always welcome, make sure to create a new branch from the **dev** (not the stable branch), validate against JShint and test in all browsers.
 In case of an API/documentation change make sure to also document it here in the readme.md.